Ircam-RnD/binauralFIR/README.md

   test files must end with `_issues.js`.
 Once an issue is solved, the corresponding tests are added to the automated test set.
 - `npm run test-browser` starts a server for running the tests in any browser.

+Examples for specific testing, when developing or resolving an issue:
+- `browserify test/geometry/test_Listener.js -t babelify | tape-run` in a
+  headless browser
+- `browserify test/geometry/test_Listener.js -t babelify | testling -u`
+  for an URL to open in any browser

 ### Documentation ###